-- Non communicative: this is very common in remote workers and does not bode well in the long term.
+- Non-communicative: this is very common in remote workers and does not bode well in the long term.
 It can affect the relationship between the company and its drivers.
-Communication flow can get blocked when the driver feels disconnected and can be difficult to resolve unless formal processes are put in place.
+Communication flow can get blocked when the driver feels disconnected and can be difficult to resolve unless formal processes that promote a culture of open communication are put in place.

 - Try to solve problems themselves: when feeling detached from the office and a lone driver, they can be tempted to solve problems themselves and in isolation.
 However, this is not effective or reliable for organisations as problems may need to be collectively resolved together for a more successful outcome.

 - Just not switched on – a disconnected driver can just appear switched off, making their safety awareness limited or just not there at all.
 This is another reason for unsafe driver behaviour.